Persistence Steenrod modules: Introduction

 \section{Introduction}

-Persistence (co)homology is one of the main tools in the rapidly developing field of topological data analysis.
-A motivating example for this technique is the study of discrete sets equipped with a metric, for example a point cloud of data inside euclidean space.
-From it, we can construct a sequence of nested simplicial complexes
+Persistent homology is one of the primary tools in the rapidly developing field of topological data analysis.
+A motivating example for this technique is the study of a finite point cloud of data embedded in Euclidean space.
+From it, we can produce a collection of nested simplicial complexes